 Avian Habitat Use Monitoring at the Edmonds Marsh

-This study has been actively surveying the marsh since December 2018, and will continue for ten years.
-The data collected during this time will allow the researchers to look at the relative diversity in the marsh, and will give us a baseline by which to evaluate the impact of the upcoming changes to the marsh on its avian residents and visitors.
+This study began in December 2018 with the goal of continuing for at least 10 years.
+The data collected during this time will allow us to look at the relative diversity in the marsh, and will give us a baseline by which to evaluate the impact of the upcoming changes to the marsh on its avian residents and visitors.

 The primary objectives of the study are:

-to understand which avian species are using the various habitats within and associated with Edmonds Marsh
+to understand which avian species are using the various habitats within and associated with the Edmonds Marsh

 to assess how different avian species are interacting with microhabitats within the Edmonds Marsh